gbmhunter/ZephyrCppToolkit/README.md

 * `<peripheral>Real.hpp/cpp`: The real implementation of the peripheral.
 * `<peripheral>Mock.hpp/cpp`: The mock implementation of the peripheral.

 All real implementations accept Zephyr device tree structures in their constructors.
+Mock implementations may additional methods added to them to allow for easier testing (e.g. the `GpioMock` class has a `mockSetInput()` method which allows you to pretend to be the external signal and set the value of an input GPIO).

 This pattern is intended to be used as follows: